 To learn more about upcoming events for insurance brokers, check the Events Calendar.

-For more information about the roles and responsibilities of all parties in the workers’ compensation and injury management system, contact The Advice and Assistance Unit (1300 794 744).
+For more information about the roles and responsibilities of all parties in the workers’ compensation and injury management scheme, contact WorkCover WA’s Advice and Assistance on 1300 794 744.